RTW Trip Packing List: What To Pack

 Pack a packable duffel bag.
 This is handy if you leave your luggage at a hostel or with friends or family for a few days and go off to explore different places.
 If you’re a shopaholic it’s handy when you need somewhere to pack all the things you’re bringing home.
 A packable duffel takes no space and is super handy!
 I bought this bag in Melbourne at Kathmandu but Herschel also makes them.

 Bring a bunch of resealable bags in different sizes.
 We all need the quart sized bag for our toiletries to pass through security but I also pack bigger toiletries in them so they don’t spill or leak.
 I use small snack bags for keeping jewelry untangled.
 I have a couple of Baggu bags to use to carry dirty laundry or wet swimwear when I was at the beach and had to jet off to my next destination.
 In the past, I have used Ziplocs but now I’m being more mindful of my plastic use.
 Having seen single-use plastic in the water while on my round the world trip, I want to be sure I use little to none.

 You never know when your nose will run or when you get to a toilet that doesn’t have any tissue.
 It’s good to have these on hand.
 Seriously.

-I can’t say how helpful it is to have these even if you have hand sanitizer and pocket tissue especially after eating street food!
+Not the best for the environment so I try to use these sparingly.
+These are helpful it is to have these even if you have hand sanitizer and pocket tissue especially after eating street food!

 I brought a combo lock but these are handy for people who forget their combos.
 It’s easier to remember a word.
 Great for locking up things in hostel lockers or anywhere else you need a lock.